 FAQ

-Elections – search for Washington Voter Registration Database Extract, ballots delivered and returned, candidates, initiatives and referenda, election results (county and statewide, county elections offices, and elections-related data and research.
+Elections – search for Washington Voter Registration Database Extract, ballots delivered and returned, candidates, initiatives and referenda, Election Results (county and statewide, county elections offices, and elections-related Data and Research.

 Corporations and Charities – search for a business, corporation, charity, or non-profit agency.